 - Ferry Tip #1: Save about 20% on your ferries with a BC Ferries Experience Card.
 Ask for one at the Horseshoe Bay ticket booth.
 You need to load the card with a minimum of $95, which is fine because the ferries cost more than that ($111.90 for two people and one small car as of August 2018).

 - Ferry Tip #2: If you’re coming in your own car, first drive down in front of the water taxi office to drop off your stuff, then go park.
-There are a couple paid parking lots (about $7 a day) or you can park for free further up the highway on the side.
+There are a couple paid parking lots in Lund (about $10 a day) or you can park for free further up the highway on the side.
 Park where everyone else is parking to avoid getting towed.

 - Ferry Watch-out #1: If traveling on a weekend in the summer, reserve your ferries.